 Questions about medications:

 - Why is this medicine prescribed?
 How does it work?
-How long the will the medicine have to be taken?
+How long will the medicine need to be taken?

 - How will we know that the medicine is effective?

-- Will this medicine interact with other medications? prescription and nonprescription? or herbal preparations that my relative is taking now?
+- Will this medicine interact with other medications? prescription and nonprescription? or herbal preparations that the person I care for is taking now?

 - Should this medicine be taken with food?
 Are there any foods or beverages to avoid?